MuhammadYousaf54/ANPR-JavaScript/README.md

+Anpr_Project
+This project uses automatic license plates.
+Authentication using Node.js for (ANPR)
+Integrating Tesseract.js textures
+For OCR (Optical Character Recognition)
+It processes images and Search for a license and known messages from MongoDB database

+Project overview :- .

-ANPR Project:-
+ANPR photographed the project

-This project implements Automatic Number Plate Recognition (ANPR) using Node.js for backend integration, Tesseract.js for OCR (Optical Character Recognition).
-It processes images, detects license plates, and saves the recognized text to a
+car license plate recognizer
+It uses image processing and OCR as well.
+The store remembers the registration number in
 MongoDB database

-Project Overview:-

-The ANPR project captures images of vehicles, extracts the number plates using image processing and OCR, and stores the recognized plate numbers in a MongoDB database.
-This solution is ideal for applications such as parking management, traffic monitoring, and toll collection systems.
+This solution is suitable for use such as parking management, traffic

-Features:-
+Inspection and toll collection system

+feature:-

-Image Preprocessing: Converts the image to grayscale and applies filters for better OCR accuracy.
+Image pre-processing: change the image and apply filters to the gray scale
+Excellent OCR accuracy

-OCR using Tesseract.js: Recognizes the text from vehicle number plates.
+OCR using Tesseract.js: Learn
+Message from the license plate

 MongoDB Integration: Saves the recognized number plates and other related data to